-Leakage is something that plagues women of all ages, not just those with older vaginas.
+Leakage is something that plagues women of all ages, not just those with mature vaginas.
 You may be surprised to learn that 66% of women experience some amount of leakage, but aging is one of the primary reasons if women haven’t had children or played high-intensity sports.
-Leakage, be it urine, fecal or gas, occurs when the pelvic floor muscles are not strong enough to support the organs, resulting in incontinence.
+Leakage, be it urine, fecal, or gas, occurs when the pelvic floor muscles are not strong enough to support the organs, resulting in incontinence.

 The Solution: Leakage is another common symptom that stems from weak pelvic floor muscles.
 By strengthening the pelvic floor muscles, women can prevent or treat all types of leakage and get back to a confident, happy life.